skad00sh/cs-go/README.md

 # cs-go

-All work can be seen by clicking on 'Branch' button
+All work can be seen by clicking on `Branch` button or click on `master` in mobile phone website version

 Config files for Counter Strike Global Offensive